 Any College of Agriculture student in their sophomore through senior year is encouraged to apply.
 Students must be at least 18 years of age, completed at least one semester of classes on the West Lafayette campus, and have a current GPA of 3.0 or above.

-Applications are due by October 7, 2019, with all required documentation, including an updated résumé, at least two letters of reference and written essays included in the application through the College of Agriculture.
+Applications are due by October 26, 2021, with all required documentation, including an updated resume, at least two letters of reference and written essays included in the application through the College of Agriculture.
+Application can be found here.

 - Student applications available at the beginning of the fall semester.

-- Interested students encouraged to attend the fall semester Public Policy Internship Call-outs as announced in the COA's weekly WAS-UP e-newsletter.
+- Interested students encouraged to attend the fall semester Public Policy Internship Call-outs as announced in the COA's weekly State Street Journal e-newsletter.

 - Applications are reviewed by a committee of faculty and staff shortly after the deadline.